Vincent-glitch/APIs-Analysis-and-Vacation-Planner/README.md

 - - -
 # Background
 Analysis: This Python script uses the CitiPy library and the OpenWeatherMapAPI to visualize the weather of 500+ random cities across the world of varying distance from the equator via scatter plots.
-Planner: Using  Jupyter-Gmaps and Google Places API this script will create a heat map that displays the humidity for every city used from the WeatherPy Analysis.
+Planner: Using  Jupyter-Gmaps and Google Places API.
 This script then narrows down the locations to ones with ideal user input conditions.

 ## Weather Analysis